My current work lies at the intersection of computer vision, reinforcement learning, and generative modeling,

 News

-ISPRS Journal of Photogrammetry and Remote Sensing 2025
+First paper accepted by ISPRS Journal of Photogrammetry and Remote Sensing.

 Matching images with significant scale differences remains a persistent challenge in photogrammetry and remote sensing.
 The scale discrepancy often degrades appearance consistency and introduces uncertainty in keypoint localization.
 While existing methods address scale variation through scale pyramids or scale-aware training, matching under significant scale differences remains an open challenge.
 To overcome this, we address the scale difference issue by detecting co-visible regions between image pairs and propose SCoDe (Scale-aware Co-visible region Detector), which both identifies co-visible regions and aligns their scales for highly robust, hierarchical point correspondence matching.
 Specifically, SCoDe employs a novel Scale Head Attention mechanism to map and correlate features across multiple scale subspaces, and uses a learnable query to aggregate scale-aware information of both images for co-visible region detection.
 In this way, correspondences can be established in a coarse-to-fine hierarchy, thereby mitigating semantic and localization uncertainties.
 Extensive experiments on three challenging datasets demonstrate that SCoDe outperforms state-of-the-art methods, improving the precision of a modern local feature matcher by 8.41%.
 Notably, SCoDe shows a clear advantage when handling images with drastic scale variations.

-SAMatcher: Segment Anything Co-visible for Robust Feature Matching
+SAMatcher: Co-Visibility Modeling with Segment Anything for Robust Feature Matching

 Xu Pan, Qiyuan Ma, Jintao Zhang, Xianwei Zheng*